 To ensure our clients don’t leave a call scratching their heads, we’ve added an additional 15-30 minutes per call for QuickBooks File Review Clients and Consultations to strategize your next steps and document those steps for you.

 We realized this would be a great benefit to our clients during a recent File Review call.
 By the time we shared the findings of our 27-point File Review, the hour was up and we didn’t have enough time to discuss the next steps.

 Here’s an example of a plan of attack for a recent project we did.
 The company came to us because its file was corrupt.
 Their main concern was to repair the current issues with the QuickBooks file without having to be out of the file.

-After performing the 27-step file review, we made the following recommendations:
+After performing the 65-step QuickBooks file review, we made the following recommendations:

 - Reconcile all balance sheet accounts.
 Clean up old reconciling issues.

 - Perform an A/R Cleanup to remove and clear aging items.

 - Schedule a Chart of Account Cleanup and restructure the P&L.

 Just providing recommendations isn’t enough.
 We need to give break down the projects based on the client’s priorities and whether they want to do the work themselves or outsource it to us – in other words, provide a plan of attack.

 Plan of Attack